+It doesn't matter what side you were on.
 Not everybody is thrilled with the way the election turned out.
-Some people feel hurt and frightened.
-Others are elated and excited and ready for whatever the future brings.
-Gloating on one side and mourning on the other side is fine as long as we don’t beat each other up.
-It doesn’t matter what side you were on.
-What matters is that we all work to find a way to move forward as a unified country.
+Some are hurt and frightened while others are elated and excited.
+What does matter is that we all work to find a way to move forward as a unified country.
 Can that happen?
-Not if we’re mean.
+Not if we're mean.
 For those who are hurting here are some recovery solutions.

-Yes, you feel unheard.
+Yes, you may feel unheard.
 You may feel cheated, alienated, disappointed, fearful, anxious.
-But don’t play the blame game.
-The sun will continue to come up every day no matter who is president, and we all still have goals to achieve.
+But don't play the blame game.
+The sun will continue to come up every day no matter who is in which office, and we all still have goals to achieve.
 Recovery has some solutions to help manage the pain for those who feel helpless and hurt.

-- Refrain from any desire to jump off the roof, hit the bottle, or increase your meds.
-That would only hurt you more and not improve the situation.
+- Refrain from drastic measures.
+Election results and the news that follow are temporary.
+Stress eating, smoking if you just quit, hitting the bottle, or increasing your meds will likely have long term effects.
+Those would only hurt you more and not improve the situation.
 And you could end up dead.

 - Do let yourself feel the pain while you process.
 Grief and disappointment will not kill you as long as you don’t get stuck in them.
 Take to your bed for a few days.
 Eat ice cream.